OpenBB-finance/openbb-docs/content/terminal/openbb-copilot.md

 ### Analyze specific widgets only

 Sometimes, you might want OpenBB Copilot to analyze data from only a specific widget (or set of widgets) on your dashboard.
-For example, if you want to deep dive into an earnings transcript, and ignore all other widgets on your dashboard, you can do that by clicking on the "Add widgets as context" button on the widgets you want OpenBB Copilot to use.
-Once selected, OpenBB Copilot will only access data from those widgets, ignoring all others:
+For example, if you want to deep dive into an earnings transcript, and ignore all other widgets on your dashboard, you can do so by clicking on the "Add widgets as context" button on the widgets you want OpenBB Copilot to use:

 <div style={{display: 'flex', justifyContent: 'center'}}>
 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/add_specific_widget_context.png" alt="add widget context openbb copilot" width="80%" height="80%" />
 </div>

-The OpenBB Copilot window will also show you which widgets are currently selected as explicitly-added context:
+The OpenBB Copilot chat window will also show you which widgets are currently selected as explicitly-added context:

 <div style={{display: 'flex', justifyContent: 'center'}}>
 <img src="https://openbb-assets.s3.amazonaws.com/docs/copilot/copilot_window_explicit_context.png" alt="query widget context openbb copilot" width="80%" height="80%" />